 (c) The spouse of any person who has a total disability permanent in nature resulting from a service-connected disability or the spouse of a veteran who died while such a disability was in existence.

-(a) Any person who was a member of the armed forces of the United States for a period of one hundred eighty days or more or a person who was discharged or released from active duty because of a service-connected disability;
+a veteran as defined in section 5903.01 of the Revised Code who was a member of the armed forces of the United States for a period of one hundred eighty days or more ; a person who was discharged or released from active duty because of a service-connected disability;

-(i) The person has an honorable report of separation from active duty military service, form DD214 or DD215.
+(a) The person has an honorable report of separation from active duty military service, form DD214 or DD215 ; or

 Effective Date: 03-17-2000